AdobeDocs/journey-optimizer.fr-FR/help/using/action/consent.md

 >Please note that there can be a latency when updating the list of policies applied, refer to this [this section](../action/consent.md#important-notes).
 -->

-Les autres étapes de configuration d’une action personnalisée dans un parcours sont présentées dans la section [cette section](../building-journeys/using-custom-actions.md).
+Les autres étapes de configuration d’une action personnalisée dans un parcours sont présentées dans [cette section](../building-journeys/using-custom-actions.md).